 Children with special needs are entitled rights to services in school under federal and state laws.
 Parents should always advocate for their child and take necessary steps to make sure their child receives appropriate services.
 The process can be confusing and intimidating for parents.
 Here are some tips:

 - Parents should request copies of their school district's Section 504 plan.
 This is especially important when a school district refuses services.

 - If the school district does not respond to your request, you can contact a U.S. Department of Education Office of Civil Rights Regional Office for assistance.

-- If the school district refuses services under the IDEA or Section 504 or both, you may choose to challenge this decision through a due process hearing (a legal hearing in which you and your child have an advocate who can help express your views and concerns).
+- If the school district refuses services under the IDEA or Section 504 or both, you may choose to challenge this decision through a due process hearing (a legal hearing in which you and your child have an advocate who can help talk about your views and concerns).

-- It may also be necessary to retain your own attorney if you decide to appeal a school's decision.
+- It may also be necessary to hire your own lawyer if you decide to appeal a school's decision.

 - Other resources for parents include: the State Department of Education, Bazelon Center for Health Law at www.bazelon.org.